ai4os-hub/modules-catalog/README.md

 git submodule add -b main https://github.com/ai4os-hub/<module_name>
 ```

+Remember that for a new module to appear in the Dashboard, you need to **trigger the Jenkins pipeline** of that module after _pushing_ the catalog index update, so that PAPI is notified that it has to refresh the catalog.
+Otherwise your module will end up appearing nonetheless after a period of 7 days.

 ### Removing a module from the catalog

 To remove a module from the catalog: